codersudo55/codersudo55/README.md

 - 👋 Hi, I’m Sudarshan (@codersudo55).
 I have done my Masters in Electrical and Computer Engineering at Rutgers University.

-- 👀 I’m interested in Embedded systems, Computer Architecture, Machine Learning and Deep Learning.
+- 👀 I’m interested in AI, Machine Learning, Deep Learning and Computer Architecture.

-- 🌱 I’m currently learning advanced concepts related to Embedded systems.
+- 🌱 I’m currently learning advanced concepts related to Generative AI and interpreting massive datasets.

 - 💞️ I’m looking to collaborate on projects related to Machine Learning and Deep Learning.